 Key factors to consider when specifying anchor handling equipment for professional vessels

-Start with the boat and how it is used
+Start with the vessel and how it is used

 Before looking at models, define how the system will be used.
-A vessel that anchors once a month has very different duty cycles compared to a boat that may heave and drop multiple times a day.
+A vessel that anchors once a month has very different duty cycles compared to one that may heave and drop multiple times a day.

 Drum Anchor Winch vs. Windlass